Net positive and the Mitigation Hierarchy

 Sequential steps of the mitigation hierarchy

-1. Avoidance: the first step of the mitigation hierarchy comprises measures taken to avoid creating impacts from the outset, such as careful spatial placement of infrastructure, or timing construction sensitively to avoid or disturbance.
+- Avoidance: the first step of the mitigation hierarchy comprises measures taken to avoid creating impacts from the outset, such as careful spatial placement of infrastructure, or timing construction sensitively to avoid disturbance.
 Examples include the placement of roads outside of rare habitats or key species’ breeding grounds, or timing of seismic operations when aggregations of whales are not present.
-Avoidance is often the easiest, cheapest and most effective way of reducing potential negative impacts, but it requires biodiversity to be considered in the early stages of a project.
+Avoidance is the most effective and most certain mitigation measure.
+Achieving effective avoidance requires biodiversity to be considered in the early stages of a project.

-3. Rehabilitation/restoration: The aim of this step is to improve degraded or removed ecosystems following exposure to impacts that cannot be completely avoided or minimised.
-Restoration tries to return an area to the original ecosystem that was present before impacts, whereas rehabilitation only aims to restore basic ecological functions and/or ecosystem services – such as through planting trees to stabilise bare soil.
+- Rehabilitation/restoration: The aim of this step is to improve degraded or removed ecosystems following exposure to impacts that cannot be completely avoided or minimised.
+Restoration and rehabilitation are distinct: Restoration seeks to return an area to the original ecosystem that was present before impacts, whereas rehabilitation only aims to restore basic ecological functions and/or ecosystem services – such as through planting trees to stabilise bare soil.
 Rehabilitation and restoration are frequently needed towards the end of a project’s life cycle but may be possible in some areas during operation.

-Supporting Conservation Actions: measures taken which have positive – but difficult to quantify – effects on biodiversity.
-These qualitative outcomes do not fit easily into the mitigation hierarchy, but may provide crucial support to mitigation actions.
-For example, awareness activities may encourage changes in government policy that are necessary for implementation of novel mitigation, research on threatened species may be essential to designing effective minimisation measures, or capacity building might be necessary for local stakeholders to engage with biodiversity offset implementation.
+Additional Conservation Actions: measures taken that have positive – but are difficult to quantify – effects on biodiversity.
+These qualitative outcomes do not fit easily into the mitigation hierarchy but may provide crucial support to mitigation actions.
+For example, awareness activities may encourage changes in government policy that are necessary for the implementation of novel mitigation, research on threatened species may be essential to designing effective minimisation measures, or capacity building might be necessary for local stakeholders to engage with biodiversity offset implementation.